Fixed price, 7-course $185 (pairing $250), 10-course $235 (pairing $340), Queen Victoria’s Room $235 (pairing $340)

 Hunnel (a James Beard Foundation nominee) and his team prepare modern American cuisine with the best of the best from around the world.
 While the main dining room and Queen Victoria’s Room are whisper-quiet, the convivial Chef’s Table is a different experience altogether.
 For epicures, it’s a bargain.

 Setting and Atmosphere

-With only 18 tables in the main dining room and Queen Victoria’s Room with seating for 8, and the 10-seat Chef’s Table, this is the top dining experience at Disney World.
-A winner of AAA’s Five Diamond Award—the only restaurant in Central Florida so honored—Victoria & Albert’s is civilized, lavish, and expensive, with Frette linens, Riedel crystal, Christofle silver.
+With only 18 tables in the main dining room, Queen Victoria’s Room with seating for 8, and the 10-seat Chef’s Table, this is the top dining experience at Disney World.
+A winner of AAA’s Five Diamond Award for 16 straight years—the only restaurant in Central Florida so honored—Victoria & Albert’s is civilized, lavish, and expensive, with Frette linens, Riedel crystal, Christofle silver.
 Seats are booked six months in advance for the 6- to 10-course meals, and cancellations are rare.

 A harpist or violinist entertains from the foyer.
 But the best show is in the kitchen when you book the Chef’s Table, where Hunnel crafts a personalized menu.